Roger Scruton: Conservatism

 Scruton further argued, following Burke, that society is held together by authority and the rule of law, in the sense of the right to obedience, not by the imagined rights of citizens.
 Obedience, he wrote, is "the prime virtue of political beings, the disposition that makes it possible to govern them, and without which societies crumble into 'the dust and powder of individuality.
 Real freedom does not stand in conflict with obedience, but is its other side.
 He was also persuaded by Burke's arguments about the social contract, including that most parties to the contract are either dead or not yet born.
 To forget this, he wrote – to throw away customs and institutions – is to "place the present members of society in a dictatorial dominance over those who went before, and those who came after them".
+Scruton argued a nation and its people must have more of a trust-like relation than a social contract, and act as trustees on behalf of their ancestors and descendants.

-Beliefs that appear to be examples of prejudice may be useful and important, he wrote: "our most necessary beliefs may be both unjustified and unjustifiable, from our own perspective, and the attempt to justify them will merely lead to their loss."
+Beliefs which appear to be examples of prejudice may be useful and important, he wrote: "our most necessary beliefs may be both unjustified and unjustifiable, from our own perspective, and the attempt to justify them will merely lead to their loss."
 A prejudice in favour of modesty in women and chivalry in men, for example, may aid the stability of sexual relationships and the raising of children, although these are not offered as reasons in support of the prejudice.
 It may therefore be easy to show the prejudice as irrational, but there will be a loss nonetheless if it is discarded.